Guilherme-Ferreti/php-slim-boilerplate/README.md

 1 - Download

-2 - Server entry file must be the following: public/index.php
+2 - Server entry point must be the index.php file int the public folder.

 3 - All good

+## Usefull commands

-4 - To generate encryption keys, run the following command from the root of your project:
+• To generate encryption keys, run the following command from the root of your project:

 ```php app/Helpers/generate-encryption-keys.php```